ezamora0646/LMS-Data/README.md

   <img src="">
 </p>

-Business metrics such as Assessment Score, Engagement Score, Training Feedback Rating, and Cost per Learner vary substantially across vendors.
-While some vendors demonstrate a favorable cost-performance balance, others charge more without delivering better outcomes.
+Outcomes such as Assessment Score, Engagement Score, Training Feedback Rating, and Cost per Learner vary substantially across vendors.
+While some vendors demonstrate a favorable *cost-performance balance*, **others charge more without delivering** better outcomes.

-* Skillsoft and BizLibrary emerge as cost-efficient vendors, with lower-than-average costs ($223.12 and $218.98, respectively) and above-average engagement (4.9 and 6.2).
+* Skillsoft and BizLibrary emerge as **cost-efficient** vendors, with *lower-than-average costs* ($223.12 and $218.98, respectively) and **above-average engagement** (4.9 and 6.2).
-* Ninjio and Traliant, two of the most used vendors, have costs above the overall mean ($241.09 and $297.62) but do not lead in any performance metric.
+* Ninjio and Traliant, two of the most used vendors, have *costs above the overall mean* ($241.09 and $297.62) but *do not lead in any performance metric.*
-* LinkedIn Learning has one of the highest costs per learner ($325.17), yet its assessment scores and engagement are below the grand average.
+* LinkedIn Learning has one of the **highest costs per learner ($325.17)**, yet its assessment scores and engagement are **below the grand average.**

+Spending more does not correlate strongly with better outcomes.
+Correlations between cost and assessment score (~0.20) and engagement (~0.05) are weak.
+This suggests that vendor selection should be guided by cost-effectiveness, not brand familiarity or pricing.

 ####